Surgical Procedures: Surgery and Staging for Esophageal Cancer

 - Open: A surgeon will make incisions (cuts) in the abdomen (belly) and chest (transthoracic esophagectomy), the abdomen and neck (transhiatal esophagectomy), or through an incision in the neck, chest, and abdomen.

-- Minimally Invasive: Many small incisions are made, and a scope and other tools are inserted into the small incisions.
+- Minimally Invasive: Many small incisions are made, and a scope (tube with a camera attached to it) and other tools are put into the small incisions.
 This can be used in some cases of early or small cancers.

-Endoscopic Resection: An endoscope (tube with a light and tools attached to it) may be inserted through the skin or through an opening, such as the mouth, to remove tissue.
+Endoscopic Resection: An endoscope (tube with a light and tools attached to it) may be put through the skin or through an opening, such as the mouth, to remove tissue.

-Thoroscopy: An incision is made between the ribs and a lighted video tube is inserted to look at the organs in the chest.
-During the procedure, tissue, lymph node samples and/or removal of a portion of the lung or esophagus may be done.
+Thoroscopy: An incision (cut) is made between the ribs and a lighted video tube is put in to look at the organs in the chest.
+During the procedure, tissue or lymph node samples and/or removal of part of the lung or esophagus may be done.

-Laparoscopy: A laparoscope (tube with a light and tools attached to it) is inserted through a small belly incision to look in the abdominal cavity for the presence of cancer.
-Organs and tissue samples can be removed as well.
+Laparoscopy: A laparoscope (tube with a light and tools attached to it) is put through a small belly incision (cut) to look in the abdominal cavity (belly) for cancer.
+Organs and tissue samples can be taken as well.

-After surgery for esophageal cancer, you may need to have a feeding tube placed to provide nutritional support while you recover from surgery.
+After surgery for esophageal cancer, you may need to have a feeding tube placed for nutritional support while you recover.

 What are the risks associated with esophageal surgery?